Resource Management - Dispose Pattern

 JavaScript utilizes Garbage Collection (GC) to manage memory.
 As a result, we don’t have direct control over resource management—we can’t tell when a resource is actually released once the reference count of a variable drops to zero.

-However, we can simulate this process (this is also what VSCode does):
+However, we can simulate this process (this is also how VSCode does it):

 What is a resource then?
 A resource could be file handles, network sockets, or database connections, as well as more direct allocations of memory (number, string, boolean, arrays, objects, etc.).